yaebinnie/yaebinnie/README.md

 ### Hi there 👋 I'm Yaebin (Leyla)
-- 🔭 I’m currently working on ... creative coding
+- 🔭 I’m currently working on ... creative technology
 - 🌱 I’m currently learning ...
 Immersive Media Design
-- 📫 How to reach me: ...
-Instagram
+- 📫 How to reach me: ... yaebin.p@gmail.com
 - 😄 Pronouns: ... she/her
 - ⚡ Fun fact: ...
-I hate coding <3
+I'm a professional ghost hunter

 <!--
 **yaebinnie/yaebinnie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.